9 Grilling Safety Tips for Summer Barbecues

 4. Check your grill for leaks

-If you store your grill away during the winter months, it’s important to check it over thoroughly when grilling season begins.
+If you store your grill inside during the winter months, it’s important to check it over thoroughly when grilling season begins.
 A leak in the gas lines can cause propane or natural gas to build up inside the BBQ when the lid is closed.
 Check the gas lines to make sure that they are free of leaks before using your grill, and always open the lid of your barbecue before lighting.

 5. Always clean your grill after use

 Barbecuing regularly causes grease to build-up on the grill plates and collect inside the grease tray.
 If not cleaned, the build-up can then act as fuel and catch fire while the grill is in use.
-Clean your grill after each use with a grill brush and empty the grease tray when it begins to fill up.
+Clean your charcoal or gas grill after each use with a grill brush and empty the grease tray when it begins to fill up.

 6. Never leave your barbecue grill unattended while in use